How to live to 100 years old? There might not be a one-fits-all way, but we put together 5 tips that will help you prolong your life.

 4. Hit the snooze button

-Sleep is one of those things that we know we need, but we won’t always ensure we get enough of.
+Sleep is one of those things that we know we need, but we won’t always ensure we get enough of it.
 But if you want to live a long, healthy life, getting enough sleep is non-negotiable.

 Even if you think you’re getting enough, the quality of sleep is also important.
-Ensuring a good sleep means a better memory, increased concentration and cognitive performance, maintenance of a healthy weight, a healthy heart, a better immune system, and overall stronger and healthier organs to keep your body in tip top shape for the rest of your life.
+Ensuring a good sleep means better memory, increased concentration and cognitive performance, maintenance of a healthy weight, a healthy heart, a better immune system, and overall stronger and healthier organs to keep your body in tip-top shape for the rest of your life.

 5. Make moving a must

 Whatever your preferred method of movement is, make sure you get active.
-Daily activity is not only important to keep your body agile and mobile, but also to keep you living as long as you possible can.
+Daily activity is not only important to keep your body agile and mobile but also to keep you living as long as you possibly can.